shopgo-magento2/Aramex-shipping/README.md

 ## Introduction: ##

-Aramex module was depvelopment as an online shipping carrier, so the base model will extend from **AbstractCarrierOnline** instead of **AbstractCarrier** which usually used for the fixed shipping rate modules, In Aramex module we are working to gather all required information to ask Aramex providing us with shipping rate, the big challenge here was how to get all information from checkout page including Address fields”Country,Zipcode and City”, Magento2 approach has changed a bit here, every field you need to get it you have to send it via javascript, Magento2 was designed to send Country_id and zip-code only, and that’s good for non- **MENA** region, but in **MENA** we should to include city name instead of zip-code and that was the first challenge with Magento2,
+Aramex module was developed as an online shipping carrier, so the base model will extend from **AbstractCarrierOnline** instead of **AbstractCarrier** which usually used for the fixed shipping rate modules, In Aramex module we are working to gather all required information to ask Aramex providing us with shipping rate, the big challenge here was how to get all information from checkout page including Address fields”Country,Zipcode and City”, Magento2 approach has changed a bit here, every field you need to get it you have to send it via javascript, Magento2 was designed to send Country_id and zip-code only, and that’s good for non- **MENA** region, but in **MENA** we should to include city name instead of zip-code and that was the first challenge with Magento2,